TomographicImaging/CILViewer/README.md

 Jakob Sauer Jørgensen, Martin Skovgaard Andersen, & Carsten Gundlach.
 (2021).
 HDTomo TXRM micro-CT datasets [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.4822516

+The head dataset is avaiable in [CIL-Data as 'head.mha'](https://github.com/TomographicImaging/CIL-Data) along with its license.

 ## Notice
 The CIL Viewer code took initial inspiration from a previous project of Edoardo Pasca and Lukas Batteau [PyVE](https://sourceforge.net/p/pyve/code/ci/master/tree/PyVE/), the license of which we report here: